Ginzburg-Landau patterns in circular and spherical geometries: vortices, spirals and attractors: Introduction

 Indeed, we define the following subspace, which is invariant under the dynamics of (\ref{intro:gl}):

-The first step to analyze the dynamics of the Ginzburg-Landau equation (\ref{intro:gl}) restricted to $L_{m}^2(\mathbb{R})$ is to study time-independent solutions given by $\Psi(t, s, \varphi) =\psi (s,\varphi)$, which we call \textit{$m$-armed vortex equilibria}.
+The first step to analyze the dynamics of the Ginzburg--Landau equation (\ref{intro:gl}) restricted to $L_{m}^2(\mathbb{R})$ is to study time-independent solutions given by $\Psi(t, s, \varphi) =\psi (s,\varphi)$, which we call \textit{$m$-armed vortex equilibria}.
 They satisfy the elliptic equation

-For each vortex equilibrium of \eqref{intro:ell}, we exhibit its \emph{pattern} as the level set of when its imaginary part on $\mathcal{M}$ is equal to zero.
-Continuity of $\psi$ implies that $u(s) = 0$, and also $u(s_*) = 0$ if $\partial_{\mathcal{M}}$ is empty.
-Hence the vortices reside at $s = 0$, and also at $s = s_*$ if $\partial \mathcal{M}$ is empty; see \cite{FiSc03, GoSt03} for more details on pattern formation.
+For each vortex equilibrium of \eqref{intro:ell}, we exhibit its \emph{pattern} as isophase lines, and here we consider the level set of when its imaginary part on $\mathcal{M}$ is equal to zero.
+Hence the pattern is given by the relation $m \varphi = 0$ (mod $\pi$) due to \eqref{intro:ans}.
+The $2\pi$-periodicity of angle $\varphi$ yields the relation $\varphi = \varphi_\ell = \ell \pi/m$ (mod $2\pi$) for $\ell = 0,1,..., 2m-1$, which allows us to plot the pattern on $\mathcal{M}$ via the coordinates \eqref{po-coor}.
+Continuity of $\psi$ implies that $u(0) = 0$, and also $u(s_*) = 0$ if $\partial_{\mathcal{M}}$ is empty.
+Since vortices are phase singularities, that is, zeros of $\psi$ at which the phase field of $\psi$ undergoes a jump discontinuity, the vortices reside at $s = 0$, and also at $s = s_*$ if $\partial \mathcal{M}$ is empty.
+For more details on pattern formation see \cite{FiSc03, GoSt03}.
 Therefore, spherical geometries support patterns with two vortices, and thus the topology of the domain impacts on the global shape of patterns.
-Nevertheless, due to the special form (\ref{intro:ans}) of solutions, the pattern of vortex equilibria always hits boundary points in normal direction, and thus its local shape near the boundary looks the same; see \cite{Da20}, Lemma 2.3.
+Nevertheless, due to the special form (\ref{intro:ans}) of solutions, the pattern of vortex equilibria always hits boundary points in normal direction, and thus its local shape near the boundary looks the same; see \cite[Lemma 2.3]{Da20} and Figure \ref{FIGvortex}.

 The existence of nontrivial vortex equilibria $\psi\in C^{2, \nu}(\mathcal{M}, \mathbb{C})$ has been proved in \cite{Da20} by bifurcation analysis as the parameter $\lambda > 0$ changes.
 As a consequence, $u(s)$ is a nontrivial smooth solution of the following ODE for $s \in (0,s_*)$: